 A surgical pectoralis major repair requires Dr. Millett to reattach the torn muscle and tendon to the humerus (upper arm bone) utilizing anchors and strong sutures.
 If possible, Dr. Millett prefers to perform the procedure as soon as possible after the initial injury since less tendon retraction and scarring is present.
 If a repair must be performed more than three months after the tear, he may need to utilize a tendon graft to complete the repair.

 Video Demonstration of Pectoralis Major Repair

 The affected arm will be placed in a sling or similar device for approximately 4-6 weeks following a surgical pectoralis major repair.
 Proper sling usage will help protect the joint and facilitate early healing.
 Patients will be encouraged to utilize ice packs to reduce chest muscle pain and swelling.
 A detailed physical therapy program will be prescribed to regain full shoulder function.

-For additional information on chest muscle pain caused by a pectoral tear, or for more resources on a surgical pectoralis major repair, please contact the Vail, Aspen and Denver, Colorado orthopedic office of Dr. Peter Millett.
+For additional information on chest muscle pain caused by a pectoral tear, or for more resources on a surgical pectoralis major repair, please contact the orthopedic office of Dr. Peter Millett.